LAST UPDATED: December 22, 2020 by Ryan M

-While there is evidence that building a bridge or tunnel might be possible to connect these two locations, one does not exist.
+While there is evidence that building a bridge or tunnel might be possible to connect these two locations, one does not exist as of 2021.
 There also is no ferry connecting these two locations.
 A ferry could potentially cross from Alaska to Russia in about two hours if one existed.
 To date, there have been too many political, financial, logistical, and engineering roadblocks preventing any of these from becoming a reality.

 Bridge, tunnels, and ferries generally connect places that want to be connected, with end-points that then connect up to other areas.
 The western Alaskan and eastern Russian coasts are extremely underdeveloped and are disconnected from the outside world.
 These sparse places are tiny indigenous outpost villages so far from the rest of civilization that there are no roads coming in or out of them.